flutter/website/src/content/app-architecture/guide.md

 They're responsible for polling data from services, and transforming that raw data into **domain models**.
-Domain models represent the data that the application needs, formatted in a way that your ViewModel classes can consume.
+Domain models represent the data that the application needs, formatted in a way that your view model classes can consume.
 There should be a repository class for each different type of data handled in your app.